ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/disabled_discovery_tasks.md

 ## Example of Adding New Disabled Discovery Task

-In the following example, we are creating a rule to disable OSPFv3 on Juniper EX.
-The test for the rule reveals one match, the `HWLAB-JEX2200-SW1` switch:
+In the following example, we are creating a rule for disabling OSPFv3 on Arista vEOS.
+The test for the rule reveals 4 matches.

 ![Example](disabled_discovery_tasks_example.png)